 Business Validation

-This is a manual primary business validation performed on the file after passing the electronic validation.
+This evaluation stage is a manual validation performed on the file after passing the electronic validation.
 It is a step before the initiation of the actual evaluation.
-It aims to reduce the number of obvious file deficiencies that are usually discovered during the evaluation process.
+It aims to reduce the number of obvious file deficiencies usually discovered during the evaluation process.

 The SFDA will validate (not evaluate) the presentation and main compliance issues such as: